pyxem/kikuchipy/doc/visualizing_patterns.rst

     >>> s_iq = hs.signals.Signal2D(iq)
     >>> s.plot(navigator=s_iq)

-Using colour images, e.g. an orientation ``om`` or phase map, is a bit more
+Using colour images (apart from creating RGB virtual BSE images, as shown above), e.g. an orientation ``om`` or phase map, is a bit more involved:
-involved:

 .. code-block::